-Some students might not feel comfortable self-identifying as veterans or might not feel safe or welcomed in veteran center spaces.
+Some students may not feel comfortable self-identifying as veterans or safe or welcomed in veteran center spaces.
 Negative experiences in the military, for example, can cause a student to suppress certain aspects of their identity or to avoid self-identifying as a veteran.
-Additionally, if a student veteran stops using the resource center, that can be a signal of identity growth-in that they have gone through the military-to-college transition experience and had some level of success.
+Additionally, if a student veteran stops using the resource center, that change can be a signal of identity growth-in that they have transitioned from the military to college and had some level of success.